edupklein/best-matched-restaurants-epk/README.md

 ## Assumptions

 - Searches of names of restaurants and cuisines are case-insensitive
-- If the name or rating is invalid in the csv, it will still show in the resulted search (this doesn't apply because the csv contains only correct values)
+- If any parameter is invalid in the csv, the restaurant record will still show in the resulted search (this doesn't apply because the csv contains only correct values)
 - (CLI) If the user gives an invalid parameter (e.g. Rating < 1 or Rating > 5) it will show an ERROR message, but still ask if the user wants to make another search
 - All search results will return all the values / columns from the Restaurant (Name, Customer Rating, Distance, Price, Cuisine Name) formatted as a JSON